 Leap year has nothing to do with LEAPS.
 But it’s never a bad time to learn about the potential benefits of long-term equity anticipation securities, commonly known as LEAPS.
 These long-dated options may come in handy for long-term investors and traders alike.

 In contrast to “regular” options, which usually expire within 6 months or so, LEAPS are options with expirations as far out as 3 years.
 Because they have more time until expiration, LEAPS cost more than traditional options.
 The longer you have until expiration, the greater the probability that the option can be in the money, and so this type of option is more expensive.

 There are a couple of other relevant and significant characteristics of LEAPS.
 If the underlying asset pays a dividend, the owner of a LEAPS call does not receive it.
 Also, LEAPS owners do not have voting rights.

 LEAPS behave in a similar manner to shorter-term options, but with the added feature of a longer time until expiration.
 The greater time until expiration can provide long-term investors with another tool that allows them to position their portfolio as they see fit, instead of buying a stock or another security outright.

 Here are a few strategic uses of LEAPS for long-term investors.

 Buying LEAPS calls allows you to benefit from a potential increase in a stock or index over the course of a few years.
 Assume you believe a stock will go up in price over the next couple of years.
-Instead of purchasing the stock outright, you might want to buy a two-year LEAPS option.
+Instead of purchasing the stock outright, you might want to buy a 2-year LEAPS option.
 Here’s why:

 - Options can enhance return.
 LEAPS allow you to control a greater number of shares with a smaller amount of money.
 Note that, as with regular options contracts, there is risk associated with employing options as a way to leverage up your returns.